georgeonalo/Host-a-wordpress-website-on-AWS/README.md

 ![1 _LAMP_Stack_Project_Reference_Architecture](https://user-images.githubusercontent.com/115881685/225284346-905bb80b-ad99-4b5c-9f28-832aa455dde3.jpg)

 # Create custom vpc
-To kick off the project, we will build a custom VPC, see vpc reference architecture below
+To kick off the project, we will build a custom VPC, see vpc reference architecture below which is three(3) tiered.

+In a 3 tier vpc reference architecture, the infrastructure is divided into 3 tiers, the first tier contains a public subnet which holds a nat gateway, bastion host and loadbalancer.
+In the second tier, we have a private subnet which hold the webservers(ec2 instances), the third tier contains a private subnet, which holds the data base.
+All this subnets are replicated accross multiple availability zones to provide high avalaibilty and fault tolerence.
+Then finally we will create an internet gateway and route table, this will provide resourses in the vpc with internet access.

 ![2 _VPC_Reference_Architecture](https://user-images.githubusercontent.com/115881685/225285355-25409fca-777c-4784-b8de-23e4dcb70191.jpg)